uchicago-mscapp-projects/Ghost-Hunter/README.md

 ## Re-Running the Webscraping and Matching Process

-Provider networks chnage month to month as doctors and insurers evaluate their relationships in relation to the market.
-Depending on the permanance of County Care's Website, Ghost Hunter is a useful tool for getting point source infromation about the size and strength of County Care's provider Network.
+Provider networks change month to month as doctors and insurers evaluate their relationships in relation to the market.
+Depending on the permanence of County Care's Website, Ghost Hunter is a useful tool for getting point source information about the size and strength of County Care's provider Network.
 Before using the web scraper, make sure that your computational needs are minimal and that you are able to leave your computer alone and connected to a power source.
 The previous web scrape combined took approximately 24 hours to complete.